This full-length beginner Yin Yoga sequence is perfect for all levels. Enjoy deep relaxation decompression with this 60 minute free Yin Yoga class!

 What is yin yoga?

-Yin yoga is a slower-paced style of yoga that focuses on 20 main asana.
+Yin yoga is a slower-paced style of yoga.
+There are 20 main asana in the Yin Yoga repertoire, but only a handful of these poses are done in each class.
 Each class has a comparatively smaller number of poses when compared to a faster, “yang” style class.
 Yin yoga focuses on the deeper connective tissues by holding each pose for time.

 The three principle tenants of yin yoga are:

 - Hold for time.

 Your comfortable edge means a point where you feel sensation, but not pain.
 If you ever feel pain, ease out of the pose right away.

 Once at your comfortable edge, do your best to find stillness.
 Follow your breath and try not to fidget!
 If your body invites you to move deeper, then do so, but there is no forcing yourself into a posture in yin yoga.

 Finally, you hold for time.
 In this class holds are 1-3 minutes.
 In general, more “advanced” yin classes are characterized by longer holds, not “more difficult” or “more advanced” asana.